Municipal Waste (band): Musical style and influences

 Municipal Waste's songwriting approach takes form in short, crossover thrash songs.
 According to AllMusic, the band "openly bow down to the memory of '80s thrash metal and crossover decades after, and a few hundred miles away from, the original movement's heyday in New York City."
+Despite often being associated with the metal genre, members of Municipal Waste have stated that they do not strictly classify themselves as a metal band.
+With their songs often using heavy riffs, melodic elements, and a blend of various styles, including punk and grunge. lead singer Tony Foresta has described the band's sound as "dirty [and] metal/punk-sounding."

 Lyrical topics have to do with alcoholism, mutants, or thrash metal.
 The music is also described as being, and the band has received the tag "party thrash" from the media.
 The band's song titles are also comedic, or give nods to their influences such as "Thrashing's My Business...
 And Business Is Good", "The Thrashin' of the Christ", "Thrash?!
 Don't Mind If I Do" and "Drunk as Shit".

+When asked about the band lyrical themes in 2022 Foresta stated:

+Some of the stuff has storylines that we wrote from the Waste 'Em All era, Substitute Creature and all that stuff.
+That's a song that's based off a story from the first seven inch.
+We have running themes like that.
+If people actually pay attention to our lyrics, they can catch on pretty fast.
+Most of our stuff is our own world that we've created, that builds upon itself.
+We also write about Kurt Russell movies and social issues.
+We kind of just keep it all across the board or whatever' more interesting for us.
+We definitely have created our own world lyrically where we can branch out and do a lot of fun stuff and still make sure it's a Municipal Waste song.

-The band members themselves have stated that they are influenced from groups such as Suicidal Tendencies, D.R.I., Slayer, Anthrax, Exodus, Testament, Sepultura, Nuclear Assault, S.O.D., M.O.D. and the Cro-Mags.
+The band members themselves have stated that they are influenced by such groups as Suicidal Tendencies, D.R.I., Slayer, Anthrax, Exodus, Testament, Sepultura, Nuclear Assault, Vio-lence, Forbidden, S.O.D., M.O.D. and the Cro-Mags.